Callumsk/surveys/README.md

 2. Check server logs for backend errors
 3. Ensure all dependencies are installed
 4. Verify server is running and accessible
+5. Review the [DEPLOYMENT.md](DEPLOYMENT.md) guide for deployment issues

 ---

-**Note**: This application now supports true multi-user real-time collaboration.
-Multiple users can work simultaneously and see changes instantly across all connected clients.
+**🎉 Note**: This application supports true multi-user real-time collaboration.
+Deploy it to a hosting platform to enable live access via URL with full real-time functionality across multiple users!